bstefanescu/qutejs/web/doc/docs/model/lifecycle.md

 </div>

-### `init(app)`

-Called just after the component is instantiated and the reactive properties created.
-Can be used to do any initialization stuff.

-The current [application instance](#/app/instance) is passed as an argument to the `init` callback.

 ### `created(element)`

 Called just after the component root element was created (i.e. component was rendered).
 The component is not yet connected to the DOM.

-This handler is called only once in the component life cycle, after the init method and before the element attributes are injected into component properties and before listeners are registered.
+This handler is called only once in the component life cycle, before the element attributes are injected into component properties and before listeners are registered.

 The **element** argument is the DOM element created by the rendering function.  \
 It is also available at any time as the **`$el`** property of the component instance.